i-dipanshu/local-simulation-of-production-grade-infra/docs/01. Docker/02-Docker-Image-For-Jenkins-Agent.md

 **Usage**: You can now employ this Docker image as a Jenkins agent for running the build process.
 It includes Python and Docker, vital for building Django applications.

+## Improvements
+### Optimizing Container Images with Distroless Images

+Efficient resource utilization in Kubernetes relies on minimizing the size of your container images.
+A powerful approach to achieve this is by embracing distroless images.
+This documentation provides clear guidance on reducing image sizes effectively using distroless images.

+#### What are Distroless Images?

+Distroless images are ultra-lightweight container images that exclusively comprise the essential components required for your application to run.
+They intentionally exclude superfluous packages and the complete operating system distribution.
+By adopting distroless images, you can substantially shrink the attack surface and, consequently, your overall image size.

+#### Benefits of Using Distroless Images
+1. **Reduced Attack Surface**
+2. **Smaller Image Size**
+3. **Faster Deployment**

 [Previous](./01-Docker-Image-Django-App.md) | [Next](../02.%20Kubernetes%20&%20ArgoCD/README.md)